Sam-Abrams/CO2_Emissions_Project/README.md

 Future extensions to this project may include:
 - Temporal analysis to track how countries move between clusters over time
 - Forecasting models to predict future emissions trajectories by cluster
-- Policy simulation to model intervention impacts on cluster transitions

 ## Contact